luisherranz/meteorflux/packages/dispatcher/README.md

 *MeteorFlux is developed and maintained by [@luisherranz](https://github.com/LuisHerranz) from [@worona](https://github.com/worona)*.

+****If you are interested in using Flux and Meteor, you can check our new [reactive MeteorFlux framework](https://github.com/worona/meteorflux) instead of this non-reactive Dispatcher.**

 ### What is Flux and why do I need it?

 Most people using Meteor today come from creating *"server side"* or *"page based"* websites.
 The user asks for a url and the server returns the correct page.
 MVC is great with that.